 Step 6.
 Retrieve and keep the Client ID handy - we’ll need it within Workplace Search.

 Step 7.
-Next, add two redirect URIs.
-Click the Add Redirect URIs link in the header:
+Next, click the Add a Redirect URI link in the header.

 Step 7.
 Save the cofiguration:

 Step 8.
 Locate the Client Secret by navigating to Certificates & Secrets: